henreth/henreth/README.md

 <!-- - 💬 Ask me about **JavaScript, React.js, Ruby, Rails, SQL** -->

-- ☀️ More: When I'm not programming, I'm either reading 📖, lifting weights 🏋️, or learning how to speak French 🇫🇷.
+- ☀️ More: When I'm not programming, I'm either reading philosophy 📖, lifting weights 🏋️, or learning how to speak French 🇫🇷.

 </p>